viveknaskar/university-student-database-app/README.md

 # University Student Database App

-A basic application for Uninversity students written in Java.
+A basic application for University students written in Java.